Inside the Recruitment and Hiring Process

 Many employers, especially large companies, may not actively recruit candidates, but do post open positions on their company website.

 How applicants apply for jobs depends on the company, as well.
-Some companies use talent management software to accept applications for employment and to screen and select candidates to interview.
+Some companies use applicant tracking systems to accept applications for employment and to screen and select candidates to interview.

 As part of the application process, candidates may be asked to take a talent assessment test to see if their background matches the company's requirements.
 Job applications and test results will be reviewed and selected candidates will be invited for a job interview.